freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-60.md

 ## Description
 <section id='description'>

 Notice that the entire contents of the page are nested within an `html` element.
 All other elements must be descendants of this `html` element.

-Inside the opening `html` tag, add the `lang` attribute with the value `en` to specify that the language of the page is English.
+Add the `lang` attribute with the value `en` to the opening `html` tag to specify that the language of the page is English.

 </section>